candrasc/BasketBall-WinPrediction/README.md

 ### Tuning Hyperparameters

 I used GridSearchCV to tune the model for parameters: C, penalty, solver.
-These were selected for tuning based on recommendations online and looking at a number of kaggle competitions.
+These were selected for tuning based on recommendations online and looking at a number of kaggle competitions to see what was best practice.

 ### Model Evaluations
 Accuracy: 0.6383978998069735, log loss: 0.6427307748117226

-I also have classification report and a confusion matrix in the notebook.
+I also have a classification report and a confusion matrix in the notebook.

 ### Improving Feature Signficance
 Here we improve our feature quality by applying an exponential moving average to give more weight to more recent games.